Was Your Spidey Sense Triggered? How to Avoid Holiday Scams.

 Fake Shipping Notifications

-The scam: These fraudulent shipping alerts look identical to legitimate ones from FedEx, UPS, USPS or Amazon.
-Click the link, and you're either downloading malware or handing over personal information to criminals.
+The scam: These fraudulent shipping alerts mimic legitimate ones from FedEx, UPS, USPS, or Amazon.
+Click the link, and you might download malware or hand over personal information to criminals.

-Stay safe: Check the sender's actual email address (and domain after the @) or phone number.
+Stay safe: Always check the sender's actual email address (and the domain after the @) or phone number.
 Go directly to the carrier's official website or app to track packages—never click links or attachments in unexpected messages.
-When in doubt, you can always call or live chat the company (from their website) you ordered from as well.
+When in doubt, contact the company you ordered from via their official website.

 Too-Good-To-Be-True Deals